 8 am – If my kids aren’t up already, I wake them up and they begin their morning responsibilities, (brush teeth, get dressed, make their beds, unload the dishwasher, pick up their bedrooms).
 Sometimes the kids will eat breakfast but they often aren’t hungry yet.
 I’m fine with them eating while we do school as long as it’s not messy, (examples of “approved” food: granola, yogurt, fruit, protein bars, veggies, smoothies, etc.) While they are doing all of this, I get ready for the day and make myself tea or coffee.

-9am – Our homeschooling typically begins.
-We *usually follow this order: Math, History, Memory Work, Language Arts, Japanese.
+9 am – Our homeschooling typically begins.
+We *usually follow this order: Math, History, Memory Work, Language Arts, and Japanese.
 (This year our Thursdays consist of a morning group natural science class and Fridays we have group science.)
 We rarely spend more than an hour on one subject at a time.
 We take frequent breaks as needed to move around and get snacks.
 But there is no scheduled, 9-10 am = math, 10-11 am = history, etc. If for some reason we’re on a roll with a particular subject, we follow our curiosity and continue on.

 * Usually means that sometimes we mix this order up based on overall need and desire.

 2 pm – We finish up.
 The kids have an hour before they need to get ready for their afternoon activities.
-This is a time where they can read independently, work on a project of interest, or finish up any extra work they need to complete for outsourced classes.
+This is a time when they can read independently, work on a project of interest, or finish up any extra work they need to complete for outsourced classes.

-Once afternoon activities begin, we need to follow a schedule, since practices begin at specific times.
+Once afternoon activities begin, we need to follow a schedule since practices begin at specific times.
 But as you can see, between the hours of 9 am and 2 pm, we avoid being governed by the clock.

 Instead, we flow with the rhythm of our homeschool routine.